 Getting to the Woodbury Common Premium Outlets

-- Driving: Woodbury Commons is located at 498 Red Apple Court, Central Valley, NY 10917.
+Woodbury Commons is located in Central Valley, NY.
 If you're driving yourself, it's easily accessible off of I-87 exit 16 and takes about an hour to drive to from Manhattan.

-- Train: MetroNorth has a One-Day Woodbury Common Premium Outlet Getaway, which will bring you to Harriman Station, which is a $6-7 taxi ride from the outlets, though a shuttle ($1.60) to the outlets is offered once per day weekends.
+MetroNorth has a One-Day Woodbury Common Premium Outlet Getaway, which will bring you to Harriman Station, which is then a short taxi ride from the outlets, though a shuttle to the outlets is offered once per day weekends.

 02 of 05